|

 body.
 The strake kit design and tail kit are modelled on the FT-1

 configuration.
-The bomb casing geometry is relatively conventional and
+The bomb casing geometry displayed in 2009 is relatively

 evidently not intended for deep penetration of concrete in the manner